Sovaid-Shah/Sovaid-Shah/README.md

 - 👋 Hi, I’m @Sovaid-Shah
 - 👀 I’m interested in coding and programming
-- 🌱 I’m currently learning Node
+- 🌱 I’m currently learning Node, Mastering Rails and Vue and pretty much life
 - 💞️ I’m looking to collaborate on anything that makes me want to challenge myself
 - 📫 How to reach me you can connect with me at https://www.upwork.com/freelancers/~01aea29e3e3fe0b710